19 Week Presessional English for Conditional Offers

 Students Under 18

-If you will be under the age of 18 at the beginning of 19 week Presessional, you will additionally need to submit a completed Parental Consent Form prior to application for 19 week Presessional.
-Until we receive this, your application will not be able to be processed.
+If you will be under the age of 18 at the beginning of your 19 week Presessional, you will also need to submit a completed Parent and Guardian Agreement (PDF 35KB) before you apply for 19 week Presessional.
+We cannot process your application until we receive this.

-For full guidance about what we will require of you in addition to your application, please refer to our FAQ’s document.
+For full guidance about what we will require of you in addition to your application, please refer to our FAQs (PDF 186KB).

 The application form will require you to provide information about your: